 With partition software such as NIUBI Partition Editor, you can resize partition on Windows Server 2008 (R2) much easier.
 Unallocated space can be generated on either left or right side.
 NTFS and FAT32 partitions are both supported for shrinking and extending.
 To resize disk partition, you just need to click and drag on the program.

-How to resize partition on Windows Server 2008:Download NIUBI Partition Editor, right click the partition (here is D:) and select Resize/Move Volume.
+Steps to resize partition on Windows Server 2008 R2:Download NIUBI Partition Editor, right click the partition (here is D:) and select Resize/Move Volume.

 In the pop-up window, drag the left border rightwards.